noahtavis8/Display/README.md

 It taught me basic tree structure, as well as the basics of OOP with Java's class system.

+## Data Structures

+Similar to the Binary Tree directory, the data structures directory contains implimentations of various different data structures all built from scratch in C.

+These were all assignments from Oregon State's Data Structures.

+Each of the below gave me practice building and understanding the fundamentals of various abstract data types.
+All of them are for use with C void pointers, making them available for any type of use with any type of object in C.

+### dynarray.c

+This is an implimentation of a dynamic array.

+### list.c

+This is an implimentation of a linked list.

+### queue.c

+This is an implimentation of a queue using a dynamic array.

+### stack.c

+This is an implimentation of a stack using a linked list.

+### bst.c

+This is an implimentation of a binary search tree.

+### pq.c

+This is an implimentation of a priority queue using a min heap that uses a dynamic array as its underlying structure.

 ## Hunt The Wumpus

 Hunt The Wumpus is a simple CLI based game built in C++.